ShaanCoding/Tekh/PROGRAM-PLANNING.md

-> <JOIN MESSAGE> This function automatically sends a message to the main lobby of the discord server upon joining.
-It says <Tekh> has joined with a custom joining message in addition with some information regarding the bot.
+> '<JOIN MESSAGE>' This function automatically sends a message to the main lobby of the discord server upon joining.
+It says '<Tekh>' has joined with a custom joining message in addition with some information regarding the bot.